jonaslagoni/Java-to-AsyncAPI/README.md

                 description("The date-time the user joined.").crudParent().
         .finish();
 ```
-which would generate the following JSON:
+which would generate the following AsyncAPI JSON:

 ```json
 {